SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

        }
     -> returnFifteen()
     << // r0 : Int = 15

-.. admonition:: Experiment

-   Try removing the call to the ``add`` function.
-   Try calling the ``add`` function twice.
-   What happens?

-..
-TODO: Rewrite the above exercise so it has an actual point, rather than just making trivial code changes.

 Functions are a first-class type.
 This means a function can return another function as its value.